UCL/MPHY0026/doc/tracking/em.rst

 The electromagnetic field varies over time and position, therefore the sensors can measure the local field (6 DOFs).
 There is no need no maintain a line-of-sight between the sensors and the field generator, which makes them very suitable to track instruments inside the body such as endoscopes and needles.

+This shows an example from the NDI YouTube channel.
+EM sensors can be fitted into the tip of biopsy needles.

+.. raw:: html

+    <iframe width="560" height="315" src="https://www.youtube.com/embed/rN5-NDzZduE" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 AC-driven
 ^^^^^^^^^